About Stewart Hoffer

 - New York

 Stewart’s clients report that he is a formidable, tenacious opponent, either in the courtroom or the negotiating table.
 It is just one of the many reasons Stewart has been, for many of his clients, their "go-to" resource for more than a decade.
 They know Stewart will give them timely and wise counsel, in a cost-effective and trustworthy manner, so that they can make important decisions about their business or career.
-And if the dispute cannot be resolved before trial, and a trial is the only way to resolve a dispute, clients know that Stewart will work tirelessly to protect his client’s best interests.
+And if the dispute cannot be resolved before trial, and a trial is the only way to resolve a dispute, clients know that Stewart will work tirelessly to protect their best interests.

 - University of Texas at Austin (B.B.A., 1991)